Anahila Kanongata'a: Early life and career

-Kanongata'a-Suisuiki was born in Tonga.
-When she was a child her single mother went to work in New Zealand, leaving her children in the custody of her father.
+Kanongata'a was born in Tonga.
+When she was a child, her single mother went to work in New Zealand, leaving her children in the custody of her father.
 When her mother and stepfather became permanent residents, she came to New Zealand in 1980 and settled in a state house in Onehunga.
+At the time, she did not speak English.
+She left school in the sixth form and began working as a bank teller.
+She married her first husband and had two children before she turned 20.

-Kanongata'a-Suisuiki later worked as a senior executive at the Ministry of Social Development and was on the national executive of P.A.C.I.F.I.C.A Incorporated.
+Aged 30, Kanongata'a won a scholarship to study either economics or social work at the University of Auckland.
+She chose social work and worked as a social worker and manager for the Ministry of Social Development and Oranga Tamariki.
+She was on the national executive of P.A.C.I.F.I.C.A Incorporated.